shairaalam19/cs211-winter2024/README.md

 ## Run Model on TPU
 Follow these steps to get started with the Edge TPU: [Link to Coral Edge TPU Instructions](https://coral.ai/docs/accelerator/get-started/#requirements)
-1.

 ## Model from TPU to non-TPU
 1. Get output of model on TPU
 2. Use the output of that model as an input on the model that is not on the TPU
+3. Run updated_edgetpu_test.py to do this

 ## Items to do
 1. [Model](#steps-to-model)